Greatly101/DiceApp/README.md

 # Dice App

 A dice application built with the Flutter Framework.
-The Dice Faces change when user taps on Dice.
+The Dice Face changes when user taps on Dice.

 ## Getting Started